shapesmusic/Shapes-Basics-Draft/writing/about.md

 ### Transcript

 Shapes is a music method that begins by showing you how to play along with any song you hear, right away, even if you've never touched an instrument before.
-It lets you start with the (intuitive) feeling that an experienced musician has once they've internalized all the ideas they've learned, and then gradually builds more traditional ideas out of that feeling.
+It taps in to the same kind of intuition that an experienced musician has once they've internalized all the ideas they've learned, and then gradually builds more traditional ideas out of that feeling.

 Shapes does this both by presenting traditional ideas in a slightly different way, and also by making some subtle but significant changes to the theory that underlies some of our most basic concepts in music.